CCNU-CSIT883-Group2/Documents/src/main.typ

 == Inspiration

-The rapid advancements in Generative AI technology have demonstrated its potential in the fields of education and learning @ref1 @ref2 @ref3 @ref4.
+The rapid advancements in Generative AI technology have demonstrated its potential in the fields of education and learning.
 We believe we can harness its strengths to create a tool that simplifies and enhances the educational process, making AI resources more accessible and effective for both students and educators.

 == Innovation